kunalm8470/SOLID/README.md

 #### **Interface Segregation Principle**

-> Instead of creating fat interfaces, aim for creating multiple smaller interfaces with the aim that the client can consume when needed.
+> Instead of creating fat interfaces, aim for creating multiple smaller interfaces that the client can consume when needed.

 #### **Dependency Inversion Principle**